A paper

-I am Deputy Director of the Centre for Business Information Ethics (CBIE) at Meiji University in Tokyo, currently as a part-time research fellow on the EU Horizon 2020 RRING project.
+I am Deputy Director of the Centre for Business Information Ethics (CBIE) at Meiji University in Tokyo.
 I also teach on a contract basis at the Graduate School of Business Administration at Meiji University.
 My email address is aaa at Meiji (which uses an ac.jp domain name).

 My office is Rm 408G of the Global Front Building on Meiji's Surugadai Campus.